-The requirement for Part II is a thesis (MBIO 690) which shall normally be presented no later than 16 months after the date of enrolment for Part II.
-Students must consult the MSc Regulations for details of the other requirements for this degree.

-In determining the class of Honours, Part I and II are weighted in the ratio 2:3.
+Part II: A thesis (MBIO 690) which shall normally be presented no later than 16 months after the date of enrolment for Part II.
+Students must consult the MSc regulations for details of other requirements for this degree.
+In determining the class of honours, Part I and Part II are weighted in the ratio 2:3.